This ain't your Grandma's ambrosia salad. Although, back when I used to eat that kind of salad, I sure did love my grandma's ambrosia salad.

 I had dreams about that salad.

 A few months later, my mom came to stay with me for my cousin’s bridal shower.
-I recreated the salad for the first time to impress my mom.
+I recreated the salad for the first time for my mom.
 A year after that (and a few more recreations enjoyed), I made the salad for said cousin’s baby shower.

-The salad is special because of her and the milestones it has been present for, but also because it’s a seasonal treat.
+Now every time I make this salad I think of my cousin.
+It is special because of her and the milestones it has been present for, but also because it's a seasonal treat.
 I can only make it when Bill’s Berry Farm strawberries are in season.

-I don’t know about you but those Bill’s Berry Farm strawberries have ruined me.
+I don’t know about you but those BBF strawberries have ruined me.
 I cannot buy strawberries from the store anymore.
 Well, unless it’s Valentine’s Day and they are dipped in chocolate.
 Otherwise, they are (dare I say) flavorless in comparison to BBF berries.
 Even my kids know the difference.

 Tonight my firstborn took a bite of strawberry in the salad and said, “These strawberries taste different.
 They are sweeter.
 They must be Bill’s Berry Farm strawberries.”